+ What is H2USA?

 While it is too early in the development of the FCV market to identify an exact number, the goal is to establish a sufficient number of strategically located stations to meet consumer expectations for location, convenience and availability.
 These strategically located stations will establish coverage to enable the market deployment of FCVs.
 As the market matures, increased numbers of hydrogen stations will serve a growing demand from the FCV fleet to provide the needed capacity.

-The California Fuel Cell Partnership offers the following assessment of their state’s initial hydrogen infrastructure needs: 68 stations will be needed by 2016 to serve the initial deployment of 20,000 FCVs expected in California.
+The California Fuel Cell Partnership (CaFCP) projects that 1,000 hydrogen stations will support a deployment of 1,000,000 FCVs by 2030.
 These stations will be focused in five major “geographic clusters” (Santa Monica/West Los Angeles, Southern Orange County, Torrance and vicinity, Berkeley and Southern San Francisco Bay Area) with minimum connector and destination stations built to establish a regional network.
-These 68 strategically sited stations will satisfy customers’ need for stations located within 6 minutes of home, work and leisure activities.

-The cost of hydrogen infrastructure, along with the cost of hydrogen, is steadily declining and, in a mature market, is estimated to be similar to BEV charging infrastructure on a per-vehicle basis.
-Indeed, in a mature market when the fueling station business model returns a profit to the station owner the infrastructure will grow with the increased demand without further government support.
+The cost of hydrogen infrastructure, along with the cost of hydrogen, is steadily declining and, in a mature market, is estimated to be similar to battery electric vehicle charging infrastructure on a per-vehicle basis.
+Indeed, in a mature market when the fueling station business model returns a profit to the station owner, the infrastructure will grow with increased demand without further government support.

 The building of the hydrogen fueling infrastructure during the initial stages to establish the needed coverage is not as expensive as one might think.
 According to McKenzie, the societal cost for deploying a H2 infrastructure on a per-vehicle basis is similar to that of BEV recharging infrastructure.
 Early stations may not reach profitability until the FCV market grows and more vehicles are on the road.
 However, it is generally recognized that these early “coverage” stations need to be put in place before the market of FCVs is established.
 Energy Independence Now studied the issue for the State of California.
 Government support is essential in the early stages of the infrastructure roll out.
 California has committed $20 million per year for the next 10 years to help support the initial construction of 68 stations for coverage, followed by an additional 32 stations for capacity growth (a total of 100 stations).
 These funds will also help support the stations’ operations and maintenance to ensure their operations during the early stages of the infrastructure build out.
-It is assumed that the early “coverage” stations (0<68) will service up to 20,000 FCVs, with 100 stations needed to support 20,000 to 30,000 FCVs.
-Hyundai recently received over 20,000 lease applications for their FCV vehicle lease program in Los Angeles, which is an indicator of early demand for the vehicles that will utilize the hydrogen infrastructure.
+It is assumed that the early “coverage” stations (0<68) data-preserve-html-node="true" will service up to 20,000 FCVs, with 100 stations needed to support 20,000 to 30,000 FCVs.

 Much has been learned in the development of early hydrogen facilities through private and public collaboration including the industry’s work with the U.S. Department of Energy’s Fuel Cell Technologies Office.
 Defensible and technically sound model codes have been developed and adopted at the national level.
 While codes will continue to evolve with the technology, they are already facilitating deployment of hydrogen infrastructure as they are being adopted and implemented at the local level.